THURSDAY MAR 06, 2025

 Airbus Announces Hydrogen Engine Testing on the Airbus A380

-BY DAVIS TURNER 1053d AGO 0 COMMENTS
+BY DAVIS TURNER Published on February 23, 2022 0 COMMENTS

 ZEROe — Airbus' global initiative to develop the world’s first zero-emission commercial aircraft by 2035 — has taken a giant leap forward today with the manufacturer's announcement that it will commence a380 hydrogen engine testing by 2026.